geekofia/blog/_posts/2019-12-15-juice-jacking.md

 I:  If#=0x0 Alt= 0 #EPs= 1 Cls=03(HID  ) Sub=01 Prot=02 Driver=usbhid

 ```
 Even me or any advance attacker will write a small script with phone manufactures list to filter out rest accessories.
-For a USB station it's no need cuse they will have all phone connection.
+For a USB station it's no need cause they will have all phone connection.

 Now i'll try to access the file system.